New Build Solicitors

 - Completion being certified before the property is ready

-The new build conveyancing process can be tricky, so it’s important to make sure you have a good solicitor on your side.
-The Osbornes new build team can help you every step of the way, from checking the specification details all the way through to the official handover.
+The new build conveyancing process can be tricky, so ensuring you have a good solicitor is important.
+The Osbornes new build team can help you every step of the way, from checking the specification details to the official handover.
 Get in touch for a free, no-obligation consultation.

 I've recently used Osbornes for my home purchase and an equity transfer.
 Rachael was fantastic all the way through, keeping me informed and up to speed as to the purchase progress.